AlexAegis/pont/readme.md

 > permamently in a `dotrc`, and only use the `stow`ing mechanism of `dot`.
 > The variable controlling this is `root` and is `1` by default.

-### Third segment, dependency
+### Third segment, condition

 > 0.root.**pacman**.sh

-While modules can have module dependencies, scripts can also have executable dependencies.
-Whatever is in the third segment, it will be checked that `command -v` returns something for it or not.
+While modules can have module dependencies, scripts can also have conditions which can be executable dependencies and variable dependencies, if prefixed with `$`.
+If it is, and that variable is set and not empty, it will be executed.
+If it's not prefixed with `$`, it will be checked that `command -v` returns something for it or not.
 If yes, it will be executed.

 > Currently you can only specify 1 dependency on 1 script.